SHA152/starsandrights/memory-bank/progress.md

 - ✅ Flashcards page with basic functionality
 - ✅ Practice Test page with test simulation
 - ✅ English Materials page with reading and writing content
+- ✅ Test Structure page with detailed information about the naturalization test
+- ✅ N-400 Form Guide page with information about the application process
 - ✅ 404 Not Found page
+- ✅ Mobile responsive design with hamburger menu for smaller screens
 - ✅ Admin panel for content management
   - ✅ Password-protected access
   - ✅ Dashboard with content statistics